srph/react-flash/README.md

 <Drawer filter="notification" template={MyMessage} />
 ```

-1. `Mixin` for the `Message` component for reusability (since we'd like our messages to be used in a a way we'd like it to be).
+- `Mixin` for the `Message` component for reusability and flexibility (since we'd like our messages to be used in a a way we'd like it to be).

 ### Other goals
 1. Filter flash messages by type / category ```<GroupOfMessages filter="notification" />```